KKONZ/beautiful-jekyll/_posts/2017-12-02-deep-quartet.md

 ```

-I then added a midi file of the Led Zeppelin track Kashmir and reharmonized the model to that track and going to california as well, both were trained in the same manner as the code above, but were delibrately named in a way to be indexed in the first position.
+I then added a midi file of the Led Zeppelin track Kashmir and reharmonized the model to that track and going to California as well, both were trained in the same manner as the code above, but were deliberately  named in a way to be indexed in the first position.
 Here are sample outputs from those models:

 ## Results: